Common Business Problems

 Don’t Give Up: How to Deal with a Difficult Boss

 Growing pains, transitional change, and corporate restructuring can change your manager.
-It may make them more stressed or change their role entirely.
+It may cause them to become more stressed or alter their role entirely.

 Read on to learn how to deal with a difficult boss and salvage your sanity — and career — in the process.